-With the 40th anniversary of this first moon landing currently in news, I thought it would be interesting to investigate what’s known about the effects, if any, of the moon on plants….so that you don’t have to.
+Since the 50th anniversary of this first moon landing will occur in 2019 (get your commemorative T-Shirt here), I think it would be interesting to investigate what’s known about the effects, if any, of the moon on plants….so that you don’t have to.

 (By the way, if you haven’t seen In the Shadow of the Moon yet, it’s definitely worthwhile viewing.)